memoz/acd-scripts/README_EN.md

 #### Set up SSH tunnel (optional)
 If the scripts run on a different machine(client) from the database server(server), we have the options of direct connection, VPN, SSH tunnels and more.
 Here's how to set up SSH tunnels.
 ##### Direct tunnel
-From client end
+From client's end
 ```
 ssh -N -L 5432:127.0.0.1:5432 user@server
 ```

-From server end
+From server's end
 ```
 ssh -N -R 5432:127.0.0.1:5432 user@client
 ```

 ##### Passing through a third machine
-From client end
+From client's end
 ```
 ssh -N -o "ProxyCommand ssh -W %h:%p user@thirdhost" -L 5432:127.0.0.1:5432 user@server
 ```

-From server end
+From server's end
 ```
 ssh -N -o "ProxyCommand ssh -W %h:%p user@thirdhost" -R 5432:127.0.0.1:5432 user@client
 ```